Linear Maps Between Vector Spaces: Basic Definitions

 This is true for every , therefore:

 In the following tool, you can choose the components of the matrix and the vector along with an angle of the counterclockwise rotation of the coordinate system.
-The tool then applies the transformation of coordinates from the coordinate system , to where , are vectors rotated by counterclockwise from , and .
+The tool then applies the transformation of coordinates from the coordinate system , to where are vectors rotated by counterclockwise from , and .
 On the left hand side, the tool draws the vector in blue, the vector in red, the original coordinate system in black, and the vectors of the new coordinate system in dashed black.
-At the bottom of the left hand side drawing you will find the expressions for , , , , and using the basis set .
+At the bottom of the left hand side drawing you will find the expressions for and using the basis set .
 On the right hand side, the tool draws the vectors in blue, in red, and the new coordinate system in black.
-At the bottom of the right hand side, you will find the expressions for , , and using the basis set .
+At the bottom of the right hand side, you will find the expressions for and using the basis set .
+You can also check out the external tool built in MecsimCalc for changes of basis.

 Similarly, the following tool is for three dimensional Euclidean vector spaces.
-The new coordinate system is obtained by simultaneously applying a counterclockwise rotation , , and around the first, second, and third coordinate system axis, respectively.
+The new coordinate system is obtained by simultaneously applying a counterclockwise rotation , and around the first, second, and third coordinate system axis, respectively.
+The view can be zoomed, rotated or panned by the mouse scroll wheel, holding down the left mouse button and moving the mouse, and holding down the right mouse button and moving the mouse.

 Let and .
 The tensor product denoted by is a linear map defined such that :